 Boundaries are a necessary part of every human relationship!
 Parents need to establish clear and concise boundaries for their children.
 Employers need to do the same for their employees, and vise-versa.
 Friendships need boundaries.
 Families need boundaries.
 Church bodies need boundaries within their members.
 Marriages desperately need boundaries.
 In fact, even our relationship with God has been established upon clearly communicated boundaries from Him to us.

 That’s right!
-Our God is a God of boundaries.
-He established them.
-He communicated them.
-He keeps them.
-And He commands us to do the same!
+Our God sets boundaries!
+He has established them, communicated them, and He keeps them.
+He is a God of boundaries, and He commands us to do the same!

 Genesis 2:15-17 – The Lord God placed the man in the Garden of Eden to tend and watch over it.
 But the Lord God warned him, “You may freely eat the fruit of every tree in the garden – except the tree of the knowledge of good and evil.
 If you eat its fruit, you are sure to die.”